fenhl/python-class-key/README.md

-This Python 3 module provides the `class_key` function, which returns a class decorator that implements comparison and methods and `__hash__` using a given key.
+This Python 3 module provides the `class_key` function, which returns a class decorator that implements comparison methods and `__hash__` using a given key.

 # Example